 - 3.60 minimum cumulative high school GPA and

-- Complete the online application for Honors College admission.
+- Complete the online supplemental application for Honors College admission.

 Please note: The Honors College will obtain test scores and transcripts from the Office of Admissions.
 There is no need to send a duplicate copy to the Honors College.
 The Honors College will not accept scores from standardized tests received after January 15.

 The Honors College application is supplemental to the Kent State University application and is one of the most important components in determining a student's "fit" for the Honors College.
 The application requires an essay of approximately 250-500 words.
 We recommend that you compose your essay in a word-processing program, save it to your computer, and then copy/paste the essay into the application.
 Please check for spelling and grammatical errors.

 - Priority Deadline: December 1